h0rs3r4dish/Zombies--2/README.md

 The successor to the Zombies!
 IRC game (run by the Quander bot), this is a more advanced and platform-independant derivative.

-If you want to get a feel for the game or learn how to play, see the included `handbook.md`, which contains the text of "Zombies!
+If you want to get a feel for the game or learn how to play, browse through the `docs` directory, especially `docs/handbook.md`, which contains the text of "Zombies!
 2 Survival Handbook."

 Usage
 -----